 10. They don’t like fruit and vegetables.

-I think we’ve all suffered from hating vegetables and fruit at some point in our lives.
+We’ve all suffered from hating vegetables and fruit at some point.
 I remember hating tomatoes and peppers, so I feel for any parent tackling this problem.

 There are several factors to contend with here:

-• Their child not liking the fruit because it’s unknown to them or feels texturally unsatisfactory.
+- Their child does not like the fruit because it’s unknown to them or feels texturally unsatisfactory.

-• Having access to other more ‘enjoyable’ foods such as biscuits, chocolates and crisps around the house which they can graze on and avoid these unwanted bags of goodness.
+- They have access to other more ‘enjoyable’ foods, such as biscuits, chocolates, and crisps around the house, which they can graze on and avoid these unwanted bags of goodness.

-To this, I normally offer a number of solutions but be mindful that parents will have busy lives around their child’s eating habits so it has to be a conscious effort at a convenient time, like over the weekend or annual leave.
+I normally offer several solutions to this, but parents will have busy lives around their child’s eating habits, so it has to be a conscious effort at a convenient time, like over the weekend or during annual leave.

-Secondly, I always tell carers that they and older siblings are role models.
+Secondly, I always tell carers that they and their older siblings are role models.
 If you’re not eating it, why should they?
-There should be a united front by the parents.
+Parents should present a united front.

-My own enthusiasm then tends to kick in.
-I like to say “Get creative in the kitchen!”
-I’ve mentioned simple things for example: make flapjacks and throw in lots of dried fruits; raisins, dates, apricots, prunes – all-natural sweetness with skinned nuts & oats.
-Freeze smoothies with the pulp into ice-lollies.
-Fruit crumbles with honey and oats… With vegetables, always remember to steam or microwave them, they need the crunch.
-Again if kids don’t like them….
-Chop them up/ blend them and throw them into sauces, pies and mixed into other dishes.
-If it’s the taste they don’t like, again mixed into gravy or a tasty sauce will fix that problem!
+My enthusiasm then tends to kick in.
+I like to say, “Get creative in the kitchen!”
+I’ve mentioned simple things.
+For example, make flapjacks and throw in lots of dried fruits: raisins, dates, apricots, prunes – all-natural sweetness with skinned nuts & oats.
+Freeze smoothies with the pulp into ice lollies.
+Fruit crumbles with honey and oats… When cooking vegetables, always remember to steam or microwave them.
+They need the crunch.
+Again, if kids don’t like them….
+Chop them up/ blend them, throw them into sauces and pies, and mix them into other dishes.
+If it’s the taste they don’t like, again, mixing into gravy or a tasty sauce will fix that problem!

 11. They’ve gone back into nappies as they’re scared of using the toilet.

 This is an important issue.
-It’ll mean the child will probably have problems with incontinence which may be affecting their social life such as staying over at a friends houses.
+It means the child will probably have problems with incontinence, which may be affecting their social life, such as staying over at a friend’s house.
 Yet another reason why it needs tackling.

-Always start with asking what happened?
-More often than not it’s a series of bad habits and untimely events that have led to a regression in the family’s good practice.
+Always start by asking what happened.
+More often than not, it’s a series of bad habits and untimely events that have led to a regression in the family’s good practices.
 It happens to the best of us.
-Reassure everyone and give them the positive reinforcement that they’ve identified a problem that needs to be solved.
-Then offer the advice below.
+Reassure everyone and give them positive reinforcement that they’ve identified a problem that needs to be solved.
+Then, offer the advice below.
 Take your time with these parents, it would have taken a lot for them to come into an acute setting to seek advice, so try to give them some.

 A framework for managing constipation.

-This is ultimately an important topic that you have or, no doubt, will see at some point in your paediatric career.
+This is ultimately an important topic that you will likely encounter at some point in your paediatric career.
 Knowing how to manage it is a core skill.

 I always frame my management in 3 steps:

-1. Diet and fluid intake – take the points from the above questions.
+1. Diet and fluid intake—Take the points from the above questions.
 Ultimately, the parents control the diet and food at home.
-They, and older siblings, are the child’s role models so what they eat will influence the child’s diet too.
-Remind them that food is their family’s best medicine so they need to get it right.
-Cancel out the milky drinks, cook smart & healthy and don’t forget clear fluids.
+They and their older siblings are the child’s role models, so what they eat will influence the child’s diet, too.
+Remind them that food is their family’s best medicine, so they need to get it right.
+Cancel out the milky drinks, cook smart and healthy, and don’t forget clear fluids.

-2. Toileting – our constipation module covers this but key points; get them into a routine (20 to 30mins after dinner – to sit on the toilet).
-Make the toilet a fun place with all their toys and gadgets and don’t forget to get them to blow the bubbles.
+2. Toileting—Our constipation module covers this, but key points are to get them into a routine (20 to 30 minutes after dinner—to sit on the toilet), make the toilet a fun place with all their toys and gadgets, and don’t forget to get them to blow the bubbles.
 Optimise positioning with knees above bums when sitting, using a footstool.

 3. Medication – ensure parents are giving them correctly – mixing with water first then adding to any other liquid for taste.
 Make sure this isn’t a full bottle, as they’ll have to drink the lot!.
 Movicol doesn’t make your bowels lazy.
 If they’re on a disimpaction regime, think about the volume they’ll be drinking each time.
 It may be better to split it into thrice daily doses instead.
 Briefly touch on the sequence of stool changes to reduce misconceptions of overflow and diarrhoea.
 Lastly start Movicol towards the end of the week, Thursday or Friday to avoid accidents at school.